This bird feeding guide is paid-for content.

 Pretty handy stuff!

-It’s also really important to regularly clean your garden bird feeder.
+It’s also really important to regularly clean your garden bird feeder as well as cleaning your bird bath.
 This helps to minimise the spread of disease among wild birds.
-Scientists say garden bird feeders are contributing to the spread of serious diseases among wild birds, causing previously rare illnesses to become epidemics in some populations.
+Scientists say garden bird feeders and baths are contributing to the spread of serious diseases among wild birds, causing previously rare illnesses to become epidemics in some populations.

 The RSPB has offered useful advice on how to keep your bird feeders clean and healthy.
 From cleaning and washing your bird table and hanging feeders regularly using a 5% disinfectant solution.
 They also suggest moving feeding stations to a new area every month to prevent droppings from accumulating underneath.
 There is a lot of solid advice that’s well worth a read.